SeanKuehl/MyLanguage/README.md

 MLT ONE TWO - multiply the value in register ONE by the value in register TWO

-ECHO hello world - output some plain text to the user
+ECHO hello world - output some plain text to the user SECHO hello world - output some plain text to the user without a newline after

 DIV ONE 5 - integer divide the value in register ONE by 5 DIV ONE TWO - integer divide the value in register ONE by the value in register TWO